ha0ye/notes/Carpentries Teaching Demo - etherpad template.md

 #### Checks:
 - Are signed up participants present?
-- Are participants prepared to teach 5 minutes from any episode within their chosen lessons?
+- Are participants prepared to teach 5 minutes from the selected episode?

 #### Procedures:
 __**The order of teaching demos has been randomly determined.**__